 Lima is a large city with a lot to see and do.
 Organize this at the beginning or the end of your trip.
 If you fly internationally this is where you will fly to/from.
 And Lima to Cusco is a very popular flight as it is really the only way to get to Cusco.
 Lima is at sea level.

+As Compass & Fork is a food and travel blog, Peruvian cuisine of course features heavily in our recommendations.
 We did a market tour and attended cooking school in Lima.
 It was a great way to get an introduction to Peruvian cuisine and learn the ingredients.

 Sacred Valley (3 days)

 You can read all about the Secrets of the Sacred Valley in our much longer post with things to see and do in this area.
 The Sacred Valley is at high altitude but lower than Cusco, spending a few days here first can give you time to adjust to the altitude, before moving on to Machu Picchu.